confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-getting-started/README.md

 ## <a name="create-streams-and-tables-using-ksqldb"></a>Create Streams and Tables using ksqlDB

-Now that you have data from 'microservices' flowing through Confluent, you can now easily build stream processing applications using ksqlDB.
+Now that you have data flowing through Confluent, you can now easily build stream processing applications using ksqlDB.
 You are able to continuously transform, enrich, join, and aggregate your data using simple SQL syntax.
 You can gain value from your data directly from Confluent in real-time.
 Also, ksqlDB is a fully managed service within Confluent Cloud with a 99.9% uptime SLA.
-You can now focus on developing your microservices and building your data pipeline while letting Confluent manage your resources for you.
+You can now focus on developing services and building your data pipeline while letting Confluent manage your resources for you.

 With ksqlDB, you have the ability to leverage streams and tables from your topics in Confluent.
 A **stream** in ksqlDB is a topic with a schema and it records the history of what has happened in the world as a sequence of events. **Tables** are similar to traditional RDBMS tables.
 If you’re interested in learning more about ksqlDB and the differences between **streams** and **tables**, I recommend reading these two blogs [here](https://www.confluent.io/blog/kafka-streams-tables-part-3-event-processing-fundamentals/) and [here](https://www.confluent.io/blog/how-real-time-stream-processing-works-with-ksqldb/).